Up to 35% off Raised Beds

 Orange Azalea produces massive clusters of bright orange flowers and dense green foliage.

-If you’re looking to go big and bright, the orange azalea shrub is one of the best options for your garden.
-Also called rhododendrons, it produces massive clusters of orange blooms and thick foliage.
-Your garden will look lush and healthy throughout the year, though the flowers get their best color from March to September.
+If you’re looking to go big and bright, the orange azalea is one of the best options for your garden.
+It produces massive clusters of orange blooms and thick foliage.
+Your garden will look lush and healthy throughout the year, with the flowers showing their best color from March to September.

-The best placement is also in a bed or along the border of your garden.
-Get the most from your azaleas by painting them in well-drained, moist soil, and water them frequently from spring to summer when the temperatures get higher.
+The ideal placement is in a garden bed or along the border.
+To get the most from your azaleas, plant them in well-drained, moist soil and water them frequently from spring through summer as temperatures rise.

 Orange Butterfly Bush